spacedog-io/spacedog.io/src/_user-guide/storing-and-searching-data.md

 #### Create a data object

-To store a new car, send a `POST /v1/data/car` with a body set to a JSON car.
-You'll get the new car id from the status object or from the `x-spacedog-object-id` HTTPS response header.
+To store a new car, send a `POST /1/data/car` with a body set to a JSON car.
+You'll get the new car id from the status object.

 #### Fetch a data object

-To check the new car is correctly stored, send a `GET /v1/data/car/<<mynewcarid>>` and check the car JSON returned.
+To check that the new car is correctly stored, send a `GET /1/data/car/{id}` and check the car JSON returned.

 #### Full text search data objects

-Send a `GET /v1/data` to search into all types of objects or `GET /v1/data/car` to search only cars.
+Send a `GET /1/search` to search into all types of objects or `GET /1/search/car` to search only cars.
 Add a `q` query param set to `deux chevaux` to full text search this text and you'll get the response:

 ```json
 {